-Our Soprano Ice laser hair removal system is suitable for all skin types, however darker skin types may require more treatments than lighter skin types in order to achieve similar results.
+Our Soprano Ice system is suitable for all skin types, however darker skin types may require more treatments than lighter skin types in order to achieve similar results.
 We can go over this during your initial consultation.

-Not everyone is a good candidate for laser hair removal, and we advise that any patient with the following contraindications not be treated:
+Not everyone is a good candidate for this treatment, and we advise that any patient with the following contraindications not be treated:

 - Cancer, specifically skin cancer

 - Active herpes lesion in the area to be treated

 - Patients with insulin dependent diabetes

 - Patients with excessively dry, fragile skin in the area to be treated

 Is this treatment safe?

 Laser hair removal is very safe, being one of the most well-known and researched uses for lasers in dermatology.
 Our Soprano Ice system has been proven safe and effective for permanent hair reduction.
 Thousands of patients worldwide have been effectively and safely treated for unwanted hair using Soprano Ice.
 With its low-heat settings and In-Motion™ technology, Soprano Ice provides a level of safety that can’t be matched by any other laser hair removal system currently on the market.

 What is Anagen Hair?